A massive coal pitfall for India's industrial ambitions

 The obstacles include tardy environmental clearances and complex land acquisitions, as well as populist policies that often mean hefty losses for power utilities.

-The Jindal project also now risks being held up by what may become another corruption scandal for Prime Minister Manmohan Singh, after a report by the Comptroller and Auditor General of India (CAG) accused the coalition government of giving up $211 billion in potential revenues by selling coal assets too cheaply.
+The Jindal project also now risks being held up by what may become another corruption scandal for Prime Minister Manmohan Singh, after a report by the federal auditor accused the coalition government of giving up $211 billion in potential revenues by selling coal assets too cheaply.

 India sits on the world's fifth-largest coal reserves, and produces the most after China and the United States.